 There are many different ways to buy indoor grow tents.
 You can buy them in person at many different retailers, online from hydroponic shops or second hand from other growers.
 Home growing is becoming so common now that you can even find some basic LED grow lights at Costco!
 Prices and quality on systems can vary from place to place so it's best to do your research first to make sure you find the best grow tent for your needs.

-An important note is that when you buy a tent is that it will usually only come with the tent.
-That means you get the frame and cover to create a tent.
-You will have a lot of decisions to make about how you will outfit your tent.
-You'll have to decide on what type of lighting you want.
-The main lights commonly used are metal halide lights, high pressure sodium lights and LED lights.
+First thing to consider is the type of grow light you want to use.
+The main grow lights commonly used are metal halide lights, high pressure sodium lights and LED lights.
 Full spectrum grow LEDs have improved drastically over the past few years so we recommend picking those.
-LED Lights have a higher price up front but will save you lots of money in electricity.
+LED lights have a higher price up front but will save you lots of money in electricity.
+They also do not heat up as much, which is important to think about when setting up ventilation.

 The next decision is how you will ventilate the tent and keep the smells contained.
 The ventilation system will depend on the size of your grow tent and the ventilation already in your home.
-If you have access to outside vents that's ideal, but if you don’t you can substitute with air conditioning.
-You will also want something to capture the smells, such as carbon filters.
+It is best if you can set up your tent near a window, so you can have exhaust pipes run out the window.
+If not, you can always have the air get pushed back inside your home.
+This is why a carbon filter is very important, as we presume you don't want your backyard or home to have a strong cannabis odour.

-There are a ton of decisions to make.
+As you are most likely realizing, there are a ton of decisions to make.
 If it's your first time growing and you want to grow in a tent, we recommend looking into a complete grow tent kit.
 Complete sets come with a higher price tag but better chances of getting the best grow.
+You can always upgrade specific pieces once you get the hang of it, and know what is worth spending the most money on.

 Do grow tents let out smell?